Why Noritsu? 5 Benefits You Should Know

 LARGER FILE SIZES

 Small, medium, or large—no matter the scan size, the actual pixel width and height of Noritsu scans is larger than that of the Frontier.
-You can find the approximate pixel dimensions for all of our scan sizes here.
 The more pixels you have, the larger you can display your images, both digitally and in print.

 ENHANCED PIXEL STRUCTURE